Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 For someone like myself, the value is also in being able to run the tool and tune rules, but also understanding how it gets deployed, the effort to maintain it, where the sensors should be.
 How to justify the value of the tool (via understanding what it does and what it does not do) to upper management.

 ### Attacker Methodology - From the Blue side
+My initial experience and interest within infosec was penetration testing.
+I would research online how to fix or defend against the techniques used.
+But I never had seen it from a true Enterprise defender side.
+Sure I had installed Splunk and a home lab, but it isn't the same.

+Attacks look very different from a blue team side, again with a lot of friendly traffic it is almost impossible to detect.
+Add in false-positives and it is extremely difficult.

+The value here for me is the high level actions that can be taken and how those filter down into a log or combination of logs.

+For example, in an active directory environment, the Domain Controllers hold some logs and the clients hold other logs, requiring both to put the full piece together.
+Or in case of the exam, comparing logs with network traffic analysis.

 #### Job Applicability
+Understanding that there is no big red alert saying "attacker".

+Being able to identify potential other sources to look to get a full picture of an incident.